zinbrox/news_app_2/README.md

 # Posit News App

-A Flutter News app using articles from the free tier of NewsAPI.
+A Flutter News app made using articles from the free tier of NewsAPI.
 https://newsapi.org/
 Google Firebase used for login and for saving bookmarks